 - Batch Defaults - applies specifically to the specific batch.

 - Product Settings - applies specifically to the selected product.

 This setup is a more powerful way for you to manage your listings.
 Otherwise, you would need to set these things for each individual settings.
-So instead of doing that, you can simply set your Batch Settings, and those settings will apply to all of the products in your account.
+So instead of doing that, you can simply set your Batch Default Settings, and those settings will apply to all of the products in your account.